Siftah/get_iplayer/install/freebsd.md

 ### Web PVR Manager (WPM)

 The WPM is installed as a system service, but it requires additional configuration and a small patch to work, as described below.
-You may also use the [manual installation procedure](manual).
+You may also use the [[manual installation procedure|manual]].

 1. Create a location to store preferences, caches, and downloads